Bill and Lorraine Currier's house

 "This is just a kidnapping for ransom."

-At that point, he drove out eastward to Route 15, where he eventually spotted an empty farmhouse that had a realtor sign out front.
+He then drove east to Route 15, where he spotted an empty farmhouse with a "For Sale" sign out front.

-After bringing Bill down into the basement and tying him to a wooden stool, he went back outside to get Lorraine.
+After taking Bill to the basement and tying him to a wooden stool, he went back outside to get Lorraine.

-Lorraine did not get very far, as Keyes quickly caught up with her and tackled her to the ground.
+Lorraine did not get very far, as Keyes caught her and tackled her to the ground.

-With his victim in tow, he marched back to the house, where he strapped her to a bed in an upstairs bedroom.
-Meanwhile, Bill repeatedly yelled out from the basement below and demanded to know where his wife was.
+He forced her back to the house and strapped her to a bed in an upstairs bedroom.
+Meanwhile, Bill repeatedly yelled from the basement, demanding to know where his wife was.

 Once Lorraine was secured, Keyes grabbed his gun and went down to Bill, who had nearly freed himself by breaking the stool into pieces.

-Angered and somewhat surprised that he was losing control of the situation, Keyes picked up a shovel and struck Bill over the head.
+Angered and surprised that he was losing control, Keyes picked up a shovel and struck Bill on the head.

 However, the 49-year-old refused to go down.
-Consequently, he had to hit him again.
+Consequently, he struck him again.

-When Bill fell to the ground, Keyes had little time to relax, as he soon heard the unmistakable sound of his small propane stove falling over in the upstairs bedroom.
+When Bill fell to the ground, Keyes had little time to relax, as he soon heard his small propane stove falling over in the upstairs bedroom.

-Panicked that it might set the old farmhouse ablaze, he quickly sprinted up the stairs.
+Panicked that it might set the house on fire, he sprinted upstairs.

 Murders